trigger-segfault/SunriderMoAEnhancement/Readme.md

 Copy the contents of the `SunriderMoAEnhancement` folder inside the zip to `%INSTALLDIR%`, say yes when merging folders.

 > Use of this mod requires that you own a copy of Sunrider: Liberation Day.
-Mask of Arcadius Enhancement will not function unless you copy and rename `%LIBDAY%/game/archive.rpa` to `%MASKOFARCADIUS%/game/libday.rpa`.
+Mask of Arcadius Enhancement Mod will not function unless you copy and rename `%LIBDAY%/game/archive.rpa` to `%MASKOFARCADIUS%/game/libday.rpa`.
 Any new name is valid, but it must **not** be `archive.rpa`, as this is used by the Denpasoft patch.

 ### Uninstallation

+First remove the `%INSTALLDIR%/game/mods/eui` folder.

 After uninstalling the mod, any saves creating during mod-use will be too large for the save window and stretch off the screen.
 To fix this, use the other supplied download: `SunriderMoAEnhancementRestore`.
 Copy the contents of the `SunriderMoAEnhancement` folder inside the zip to `%INSTALLDIR%`, say yes when merging folders.
 This is a fix that contains one file, the purpose is to overwrite the save screen with a copy that resizes the save thumbnails to stay inside the window.